anvetsu/reo/docs/sample/pack.md

 ```

 We can sort the items by either weight, value or the ratio of value to weight.
-Then we have to pick the items from the sorted list until the bag is full.
+Then we have to pick the items from the sorted sequence until the bag is full.
 Finally we will choose the best packing by comparing the total value of items packed by all three methods.

 Here we define the three predicates required for sorting: